 There was a time not so long ago where I could give you a basic run down of the different camper trailers sold in Australia.
 Believe me, those days are long gone; now there are hundreds of different makes and models, with more differences than you can poke a stick at.
 So, where do you start?

-We've been through this, and settled on a camper trailer that suits our current requirements to as best as possible (actually, we’ve just upgraded to a Hybrid; a Lifestyle Reconn R2).
-If you compare camper trailers to 4WD's and accessories, there are 10 times the amount of manufacturers and so many options that it gets confusing.
-This post is designed to narrow your search down to a reasonable level, and point out things you should consider before laying down your hard earned.
+We’ve been through this, and settled on a camper trailer that suits our current requirements to as best as possible (actually, we’ve just upgraded to a Hybrid; a Lifestyle Reconn R2).
+If you compare camper trailers to 4WD’s and accessories, there are 10 times the amount of manufacturers and so many options that it gets confusing.
+This post is designed to narrow your search down to a reasonable level, and point out things you should consider before laying down your hard earned money.

 The best way to find suitable camper trailers is to go through what you are going to be using it for, and make sure it ticks those boxes.
 Don’t worry about what your neighbour or best mate is doing, unless they use it in the same way you will.
 Much like you add accessories to a 4WD to make it more comfortable, functional or reliable, your camper trailer needs to suit what you want from it, first and foremost.

 How do you go about narrowing it down?

 The quickest way to narrow down your search is to choose a budget.
 If you don’t want to spend over 20k, then don’t look at campers beyond that; it just gets confusing!
 Pick a maximum budget, and continue your search from there.

 You can get plenty of good quality second hand Australian made campers for under 20k; you don’t have to spend a fortune.
 Our’s was $10500, and they go right down to a couple of grand, depending on what you are looking for.

 Some camper trailers sell for upwards of 70k; the range is massive and your budget determines what you can get!